Quirky30DevFest/Dumisani-sRetailBusiness/Tony.md

 * money to spend

 ## Motivations
-* Likes looking at clothes
 * enjoys making purchase and having new things
 * comfortable making initial purchasing decision based on a photograph

 ## Barriers
-* Doesn't always know what size to order online
+* Doesn't always know what to order online
-* Shipping ack returned online purchases can be a chore
+* Shipping back returned online purchases can be a chore